Roll Up (Wiz Khalifa song)

 "Roll Up" is a song by American rapper Wiz Khalifa.
-It was released as the second single from his third studio album, Rolling Papers; having been written by Wiz Khalifa, Kevin McCall and Stargate.
+It was released as the fourth single from his third studio album, Rolling Papers; having been written by Wiz Khalifa, Kevin McCall and Stargate.

 The song peaked at number 13 on the Billboard Hot 100 and was certified double platinum by the Recording Industry Association of America (RIAA).

 American recording artist and model Cassie Ventura is featured on the official music video.
 The video was shot in Venice, Los Angeles at Venice Beach.

 Live performances

 Wiz Khalifa performed a short version "Roll Up" followed by "Black and Yellow" at the 2011 MTV Woodie Awards in March 2011.
-He later performed the song on the Late Show with David Letterman on April 11, 2011 and on Jimmy Kimmel Live in May 2011.
+He later performed the song on the Late Show with David Letterman on April 11, 2011, and on Jimmy Kimmel Live in May 2011.
 The song was part of his 49-minute set during the final day of the 2011 Coachella Valley Music and Arts Festival.
 He also sang it at Bumbershoot in September 2011.